SOTA-RAG Series

 #RAG#LLM#SOTA

 While large language models (LLMs) are great tools they still do have quite a few flaws among which are hallucination and retrieval issues.
 Both these issues are resolved with RAG.
+This blog post series explores how RAG systems excel at finding relevant documents and providing accurate answers to user’s questions.

 But, as we said before, RAG is not new, every self-respecting AI company has a blog about it.
 Why should you bother reading ours over any of the thousands of blogs out there on the internet?